partiql/partiql-ir-generator/README.md

 - An [Ion s-expression](https://amzn.github.io/ion-docs/docs/spec.html#sexp) representation, allowing type domains to serve as a language and platform neutral wire protocol and compact serialization format.
-- A strongly typed set of data types specific to a target language such as Kotlin.
+- A strongly typed set of data types specific to a target language such as Kotlin (the only currently supported language target).

-PIG also provides facitiles that allow for manipulation and rewriting of trees for the purposes of program optimizaiton, query planning and code generation.
+PIG also provides facilities that allow for manipulation and rewriting of trees for the purposes such as program optimization, query planning and code generation.

 ### Permuted Domains

 Query engines and other kinds of compilers require numerous tree-like representations of a program, starting with an AST.
-Query engines for example typically parse a query, producing an AST, and then apply multiple passes over the AST to transform it to a logical plan, then a physical plan, and possibly other intermediate representations.
-Compiler passes of this sort are large, complex, and difficult to maintain.
-PIG's "permuted domains" feature increases the maintainability of such compiler passes by allowing new type domains to be created by specifying only the *differences* to another type domain.
+Query engines for example typically parse a query, producing an AST, and then apply multiple passes over the AST to *inrecmentally* transform it to a logical plan, then a physical plan, and possibly other intermediate representations.
+Compiler passes and related data structures of this sort are large, complex, and difficult to maintain.
+PIG's "permuted domains" feature increases the maintainability of such compiler passes and related data structures by allowing new type domains to be created by specifying only the *differences* to another type domain.
 This avoids having to duplicate the data type definitions that are common to both type domains, allowing more numerous, smaller, less complex and more maintainable compiler passes.

 PIG's permuted domain feature has been heavily inspired by the [Nanopass Framework](https://nanopass.org/).